pratikbajaria/Aperiodic-Sampled-Data-Stabilization-of-Probabilistic-Boolean-Control-Networks/README.md

-# This repository links to our work submitted under the manuscript titled - "Aperiodic Sampled-Data Stabilization of Probabilistic Boolean Control Networks: Deep $Q$-learning Approach with Relaxed Bellman Operator"
+# This repository links to our work submitted under the manuscript titled - "Aperiodic Sampled-Data Stabilization of Probabilistic Boolean Control Networks: Deep Q-learning Approach with Relaxed Bellman Operator"